Yamanote Line in Tokyo

 13. Nishi-Nippori

-The neighbourhood of Nishi-Nippori is more quiet and many important cemetries can be found in this area, which streches till Ueno Park and Ueno Station.
+The neighborhood of Nishi-Nippori is more quiet and many important cemeteries can be found in this area, which stretches to Ueno Park and Ueno Station.
 Some of the Tokugawa shoguns were buried there.
 Leave the busy places of Shinjuku or Shibuya behind you and stroll through this more residential area.
 The Nishi-Nippori Station opened its doors in 1905 and serves daily approx. 100000 passengers.

 14. Nippori

 Nippori Station is a major transportation hub and the intersection of the JR and Keisei Lines.
-It opened its doors in 1969 and approx. 100000 passengers are served on a daily basis.
-From there I went to the historic area of Yanaka and the Shimogoinden Bridge (near north-west exit).
+It opened its doors in 1969 and approx. 100000 passengers are served daily.
+From there I went to the historic area of Yanaka and the Shimogoinden Bridge (near the north-west exit).
 Every day over 2500 trains can be seen from the bridge.
-Within a short walking distance you will find the Nippori Fabric Town with many fashion and fabric related shopping facilities and the Yanaka Ginza shopping street.
+Within a short walking distance, you will find the Nippori Fabric Town with many fashion and fabric-related shopping facilities, and the Yanaka Ginza shopping street.

 15. Uguisudani

-The small Uguisudani Station nearby Ueno started operating in 1912 and is served by the JR Yamanote and Keihin-Tohoku Lines.
-The station is located at the northern end of Ueno Park and the perfect starting point to enjoy the cherry blossom season there in April.
-Nearby can be found the Uguisudani Music Campus, Tokyo University of Fine Arts, Tokyo University Art Museum, Japanese National Museum and one of the biggest love hotel districts in Tokyo.
+The small Uguisudani Station near Ueno started operating in 1912 and is served by the JR Yamanote and Keihin-Tohoku Lines.
+The station is located at the northern end of Ueno Park and is the perfect starting point to enjoy the cherry blossom season there in April.
+Nearby can be found the Uguisudani Music Campus, Tokyo University of Fine Arts, Tokyo University Art Museum, Japanese National Museum, and one of the biggest love hotel districts in Tokyo.

 16. Ueno

 Ueno Station was built in 1883.
-I usually stay in this area during my visits of Tokyo.
-This major railway station with its approx. 182000 daily passengers gives you access to the beautiful Ueno Park with its zoo, many outstanding museums like the Tokyo Metropolitan Art Museum, Tokyo National Museum and National Museum of Western Art.
+I usually stay in this area during my visits to Tokyo.
+This major railway station with its approx. 182000 daily passengers gives you access to the beautiful Ueno Park with its zoo, and many outstanding museums like the Tokyo Metropolitan Art Museum, Tokyo National Museum, and National Museum of Western Art.
 You should come here during the cherry blossom season.
-The Ueno district in some parts preserved the atmosphere of old Tokyo and I really enjoy exploring these hidden places.
-There are a endless number of shopping and eating facilities around the station.
+The Ueno district in some parts preserved the atmosphere of old Tokyo and I enjoy exploring these hidden places.
+There are an endless number of shopping and eating facilities around the station.

 Read More